kruize/autotune/design/BulkAPI.md

   should be installed / created before invoking bulk API.

 - **measurement_duration:** The historic data duration to fetch the cluster metadata.
+This is an optional field, if not

+- **cluster_name:** (Optional) The cluster name to use for all experiments created in this bulk job.
+If provided, this overrides the cluster name from datasource metadata.
+If not provided, the cluster name from metadata will be used.
+  Must be non-empty and not exceed 253 characters.

+- **measurement_duration:** The historic data duration to fetch the cluster metadata.
 This is an optional field, if not specified `15min` as default measurement_duration value is considered.

 ### Success Response